Efflorescence

 - Observe the location of efflorescence to determine the water source

-- Check masonry surfaces for moisture and any possible sources of contamination by soluble salts
+- Check masonry surfaces for moisture and any possible sources of contamination by water soluble salts

 - Consider other external water sources i.e condensation within a wall, faulty drain pipes